 Years One & Two

 Sciences Po Dual BA students who wish to take a leave of absence at any point before their transition to Columbia University should submit a petition (typed statement) addressed to their academic advisor/campus director at Sciences Po, clearly describing the reason for their request.
 The typed petition statement should include the expected dates of their leave, their anticipated return semester, and their anticipated graduation semester from the program, if the leave is approved.
-Students should send this petition directly to Dean Kyle Schneider at Sciences Po, and to their Columbia academic advisor.
+Students should send this petition directly to Dean Mathilde Bereni at Sciences Po, and to their Columbia academic advisor.

 Students who wish to extend their leave from the Dual BA Program for more than one academic year must submit a new petition by July 1 (in advance of fall semester).

 The nature of a student’s request informs whether there is a cost associated with their time away from the academic sphere:

 - A leave of absence option does not require the payment of tuition fees at Sciences Po.
 Students will still be administratively registered at Sciences Po as explained above, but this option does not enable students, for example, to request an internship agreement.